anson416/aist4010-project/README.md

-# AASR: Asymmetric Arbitrary-Scale Super-Resolution with a Single Modified U-Net
+# Asymmetric Arbitrary-Scale Super-Resolution with a Single Modified U-Net

 ## Download Datasets